ecurtin2/blog/CV.md

 2010 - 2015
 Philadelphia, PA
 :    **Drexel University**
-     *Bachelors and Masters of Science in Chemistry*, GPA: 3.85
+     *BS and MS in Chemistry*, GPA: 3.85

 ### Technical Skills
 --------------------

 2010 - Present
 :     **Data Analysis/Presentation**
-     Automated data analysis pipelines using the Python data stack and presented technical information to expert and layman audiences.
+     - Automated data analysis pipelines using the Python data stack, emphasizing reproducibility via complete automation from data generation all the way through presentation.
+     - Presented technical information to expert and layman audiences.
+I prioritize clarity of content by using ideas from color theory.

 2012 - Present
 :     **Method Development**
-     Created numerical models to solve problems in computational chemistry by employing techniques from Linear Algebra and Differential Equations.
+     Created models to solve problems in computational chemistry by employing techniques from Linear Algebra, Differential Equations and numerical optimization.
+My favorite approach is to distill the simplest possible model that is effective, but am not afraid to utilize complex models when necessary.

 2012 - Present
 :     **Programming**
      Experienced in creating lightweight, rapid-iterations in scientific python, as well as highly tuned C++ scaling across a supercomputer.
+     I often cherry pick ideas from software engineering when they improve a code base.
-      -- **Most experience:** Python
+      -- **Most experience:** Python (2 and 3)
-      -- **Moderate experience:** C++
+      -- **Moderate experience:** C++ (C++11 onward)
-      -- **Some experience:** Fortran
+      -- **Some experience:** Fortran (pre-2003 standard)

 ### Experience
 -----------------------